-It is the responsibility of all members of the Errington Elementary School community to use common sense and to develop and maintain a safe, considerate and cooperative environment.
-To ensure a safe environment and to protect the rights of all, the school community has established the following simple rules to govern behaviour:
+We are a kind, caring, inclusive learning community where we strive to instill a sense of belonging.
+It is the responsibility of all members of the Errington Elementary School community to use common sense and to develop and maintain a considerate and cooperative environment.
+We have established the following pillars to guide behaviour: